The hottest month of the year on Tenerife, but not oppressively so, just enough to enjoy feeling hot, hot, hot… as long as you don’t have to work.

 Fiesta de la Virgen de Candelaria, Candelaria (14/15 Aug)

-The celebration of the arrival of the black Madonna during the age of the Guanches on Tenerife sees Canarios from across the island make their way on foot to Candelaria (probably because trying to park the car is a nightmare at this time).
-If you haven’t been to one of the bigger traditional fiestas this might be an overwhelming one to start with as there can be 100,000 pilgrims in the town over the main fiesta days.
+The celebration of the arrival of the black Madonna during the age of the Guanches on Tenerife sees Canarios from across the island make their way on foot to Candelaria.
+Up to 100,000 pilgrims pack out Candelaria during the main fiesta days.
 The afternoon and night of the 14th is when the romería is held and the re-enactment of the sighting of the ‘Virgen’ takes place which is a hoot.
-The 15th is a bit more serious with solemn processions around the Basilica.
+The 15th is more serious with solemn processions around the Basilica.

 The Romería de San Roque, Garachico (16 Aug)

 One of the nicest romerías on Tenerife mainly because it’s in one of the prettiest towns, Garachico.
 Apart from that it’s the usual extravaganza of decorated carts, locals in traditional dress, lumbering oxen, goats, donkeys and lashings of food and wine.